Home » Cases » How Kinepolis engages every customer individually

 Built in Selligent

 So how do you achieve this on such a large scale?
-That is where marketing automation enters into the picture.
+That is where marketing automation enters the picture.
 Kinepolis has been using Selligentas their main CRM platform for over eight years now.
 In that period a lot of channels and touchpoints have been set up to communicate with customers.

 The basic rules